 That is the algorithm.
 Now here is the machine learning part.

 Each article is tracked for how much income it brings in.
-As time passes the “machines learns” which articles can pull the most money out of software vendors and software consulting companies.
+As time passes, the “machines learn” which articles can pull the most money out of software vendors and software consulting companies.
 For instance, articles eventually will look something like his.

 - “SAP HANA Cures Cancer”